ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Any recent version of MacOS and XCode should be enough.
 Please note that the CPU version in MacOS does not support OpenMP (still working in a definitive solution via brew llvm or brew gcc).
 However, the OpenCL version works without a problem in Intel-based integrated GPUs and AMD GPUs.

 ## Installation
-If CUDA and supporting compiler are correctly installed, then it is straightforward to install.
+If CUDA and supporting compiler are correctly installed, then it is straightforward to install using `pip install <directory>`.
 You need to specify the location where the CUDA samples are installed as those are required for the compilation.

-Below a few examples for both Linux and Windows
+Below a few examples for both Linux and Windows; the command must be run in the directory where FDTDStaggered3D_with_relaxation was cloned (i.e. /home/<user>/Github)
 ### Linux
 ```
-CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc python3 setup.py  install
+CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc pip3 install  FDTDStaggered3D_with_relaxation/
 ```
 or
 ```
-CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc python3 setup.py  install --user
+CUDA_SAMPLES_LOCATION=/usr/local/cuda/samples/common/inc pip3 install --user FDTDStaggered3D_with_relaxation/
 ```
 if you do not have write access to the global Python installation
 ### Windows
 ```
-set "CUDA_SAMPLES_LOCATION=C:\ProgramData\NVIDIA Corporation\CUDA Samples\v11.2\common\inc" && python setup.py install
+set "CUDA_SAMPLES_LOCATION=C:\ProgramData\NVIDIA Corporation\CUDA Samples\v11.2\common\inc" && pip install  FDTDStaggered3D_with_relaxation\
 ```

 # Structure of code